Afri-Dev/Natu-Sambilile/README.md

    - Microservices Architecture

 3. **Adds lessons and quizzes** (currently for Python and Web Development), including:
-   - Lesson titles, content, and lesson numbers
+   - Lesson titles, content, and lesson numbers.
-   - Quizzes with multiple-choice questions and options
+   - Quizzes with multiple-choice questions and options.

-### Notes:
+### Notes

 - Each course includes metadata like title, description, semantic tags, student limits, and duration.
 - Lessons and quizzes are fully linked to their respective courses.
 - Raises exceptions if there are database issues.